karlhorky/blog/_posts/unblocking-students-one-papercut-at-a-time.md

      add your approach if it's not already there
    - if you find a small issue, report or fix it
-   - get into the habit of looking through the issues and pull requests of projects you use - soon you will be contributing to a wide range of projects
+   - get into the habit of looking through the issues and pull requests of projects you use - soon you'll be contributing to a wide range of projects
 3. Superpower: match the style and philosophy of the project
    - read the code of the project and try to match the style
-   - if there is a philosophy or goal of the project, align your contribution with that
+   - if there's a philosophy or goal, align your contribution with that
    - this avoids wasting time on back and forth
 4. Superpower: review your own contributions
-   - read your own contributions as if you were the reviewer
+   - read your own code as if you're the reviewer
    - try to find issues and fix them before submitting
    - comment on surprising or unusual parts of your contribution
 5. Don't fall in love with your solution
    - be open to feedback and changes
-   - acknowledge that it's possible your solution is not the best one, or may not be accepted at all
+   - acknowledge that your solution might not be the best one, or may not be accepted at all
-6. Use AI carefully in your open source contributions
+6. Use AI carefully in your contributions
-   - AI can help you understand the codebase and suggest changes which match the style
+   - AI can help you understand the codebase and suggest changes that match the style
-   - review AI code carefully: AI can generate low quality code aka "AI slop"
+   - review AI-generated code carefully — it can produce low-quality output (aka "AI slop")
-   - using tools like AI can make the difference between a contribution and no contribution
+   - using AI tools can make the difference between contributing and not contributing
 7. Use the [Refined GitHub](https://github.com/refined-github/refined-github)
-   browser extension to simplify the GitHub interface and add missing features
+   browser extension to simplify the GitHub interface and add helpful features
-8. Report issues with enough information to improve their usefulness, even if the project doesn't ask for it
+8. Report issues with enough information to make them actionable
-   - write about what you were trying to do
+   - explain what you were trying to do
-   - write about what you observed
+   - describe what you observed
-   - write about what you expected to happen
+   - describe what you expected
-   - include a reproduction repo or code
+   - include a minimal reproduction repo or code block
    - include the steps to reproduce the issue
    - include relevant version numbers
-   - prefer text in code blocks over screenshots
+   - prefer code blocks over screenshots
-   - think through the problem and provide a guess of what the issue is, near the end of the issue
+   - think through the problem and provide a guess of what the problem might be near the end of the issue

 ## Wishes from Maintainers